MiniMidgetMichael/AI/README.md

 <li>fix 'parameter-finder' method [done(?)]

 <b>ERRORS:</b>
-<li>after passing 'None' to a function, every other function is passed 'None' (a 'None-run')
+<li>after passing 'None' to a function, every other function is passed 'None' (a 'None-run') {fixed?}

 ***when doing a 'None-run', trying to do any function w/parameter returns an error MOST LIKELY DUE TO PASSING STRING TO FUNCTION THAT REQUIRES INTEGER